#CountMeIn is JDRF’s major new campaign to win increased investment from the Government into type 1 diabetes research.

 Numbers are a fact of life for a family living with type 1.
 Life is a constant battle with complex calculations to try to balance blood glucose between 4 and 7 mmol/l.
 We have to count the carbs in every meal and count insulin units to match.

-Type 1 is on the rise, growing fastest in the under 5s.
+Type 1 is on the rise, growing fastest in the under fives.
 However, when JDRF counted the amount of money that governments around the world spend on type 1 research, we found that the UK’s contribution was both low and falling.

-JDRF launched the #CountMeIn campaign at Type 1 Parliament in March 2014 to ask the Government to examine the amount they invest in type 1 diabetes research and to safeguard the UK’s position as a world leader in the field.
+JDRF launched the #CountMeIn campaign at our Type 1 Parliament event in March 2014 to ask the Government to examine the amount they invest in type 1 diabetes research and to safeguard the UK’s position as a world leader in the field.

 Government releases revised figures for Type 1 Diabetes Research Funding

 As a result of the campaign, Government Ministers revealed new figures for type 1 research spending and confirmed that it made mistakes in its previous reporting of spending on type 1 research.
 The revised figures, confirmed by Science Minister David Willetts, now show a slightly upward trend:

 JDRF is, of course, pleased that UK Government spending on type 1 research is now increasing, but we remain far behind our international counterparts in our contribution.